NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 3. Compare and Contextualize Data

-Beyond simply providing updated numbers, you need to anchor the data in your report.
+Beyond simply providing updated numbers, you need write meeting reports that anchor the data in your report.
 This is how your agency makes the data meaningful, and really shows the results of your work.
 Here are some ways to bring context to the data you present at reporting meetings:

 • Track Trends: Demonstrate how the data has changed over time and indicate interventions, milestones, or efforts your agency made that impacted that trajectory.